The Seven Habits of Highly Successful Masters Cyclists

 You've probably heard of the book "Seven Habits of Highly Effective People".
 I'm a fan and over my coaching years, I've noticed how the same principles apply to cyclists: their habits to be successful.

-How do they improve, get faster and sometimes win?
-What makes masters cyclists successful?
-Let me/us know when there's an answer (!) but here are seven habits I've noticed from coaching successful masters cyclists.
+So how do highly successful masters cyclists improve, get faster and sometimes win?
+Let me know when there is a single magic answer!
+But here are seven habits I've noticed over two decades of coaching successful masters cyclists.

 Seven Habits of Successful Master Cyclists